Minimalism, Rethinking Ways To Satisfy Your Needs

-This insidious process is a deadly two edge sword, leading with advertisements that hammer mass consumption into our brains on one edge and finishing with financial products that allow us to buy stuff with little more that a mouse click or a wave of the hand at check out on the other edge.
+This insidious process is a deadly two edge sword, leading with advertisements that hammer mass consumption into our brains on one edge and finishing with financial products that allow us to buy stuff with little more than a mouse click or a wave of the hand at check out on the other edge.

 You may believe this is normal, everyone is doing it and they seem OK.
 Actually deep down inside you look at the people you know and get the feeling they are not OK.
 You ask yourself “How could they be OK?”.
 I’m not.

-If your are acknowledging you may not be OK with this destructive consumerism cycle, try rethinking ways to satisfy your needs.
-They may not be actual need and not deserving of all of this attention.
+If you are acknowledging you may not be OK with this destructive consumerism cycle, try rethinking ways to satisfy your needs.
+They may not be an actual need and not deserving of all of this attention.
 Begin by asking yourself if some of these things below are wants or needs.
 Be brutally honest.